Cost of Cataract Surgery in Australia

 Does Medicare cover cataract surgery?

 Medicare provides fixed rebates that contribute to the surgeon's fee and the anaesthetist's fee.
-It does not cover the day surgery facility fee, which is why private health insurance is relevant to the overall cost.
+It does not cover the day-surgery facility fee or the cost of the intraocular lens implant, which is why private health insurance is relevant to the overall cost.